 In Borneo, my daughter learned first-hand how she can contribute to wildlife conservation

-Our visit to Labuk Bay Proboscis Monkey Sanctuary in Borneo was the final stop of our fantastic whistle-stop visit to Sabah in Malaysian Borneo with Intrepid, but just one of the high points during a week spotting some unforgettable Borneo wildlife and their furry little ones.
+Our visit to Labuk Bay Proboscis Monkey Sanctuary in Borneo was the final stop of our adventure around the Malaysian state of Sabah with Intrepid, but just one of many high points during a week spent spotting unforgettable native wildlife and their furry little offspring.

 Sepilok Orangutan Rehabilitation Centre and Bornean Sun Bear Conservation Centre

-Early in the week, we got to watch the orangutans at Sepilok Orangutan Rehabilitation Centre, where you can not only see these great apes but learn more about how they’re being protected.
+Early in the week, we got to watch the orangutans at Sepilok Orangutan Rehabilitation Centre, where you can not only see these great apes during twice-daily feedings, but learn more about how they’re being protected.
+The daily chow-downs are supplementary here, with the red apes otherwise given an unchanging menu of food to encourage them to forage in the semi-wild enclosure for themselves.

-In one corner of the outdoor enclosure, a one-year-old gorilla was practising forward rolls, legs flying with each roly-poly, grin visible on the other side of the play area.
-Elsewhere on the ropes, another little one was hanging off a bigger friend, the pair of them having huge fun dangling and climbing.
+When we arrived, a one-year-old orangutan was practising forward rolls, legs flying with each roly-poly, grin visible on the other side of the play area.
+Elsewhere on the ropes – which the orangutans use to access raised feeding platforms – another little one was hanging off a bigger friend, the pair of them having huge fun dangling and climbing.

 Across the road at the Sun Bear Conservation Centre, which helps protect the world’s smallest bear, a mother orangutan with her baby sat resting at the junction of three paths.
 I edged past cautiously with my own daughter, who’d been chattering away about which orangutan she wanted to adopt.
 She was instantly silenced, eyes wide at the thrill of being so near.